Cellular structures using $\textbf{U}_q$-tilting modules: Cellular structures: examples and applications

-If $\fg$ is of another classical type, then the role of the (cyclotomic quotients of the) degenerate affine Hecke algebra is played by (cyclotomic quotients of) degenerate BMW algebras or so-called (cyclotomic quotients of) $\VW$-algebras (also called Nazarov-Wenzl algebras).
-These are still poorly understood and technically quite involved, see~\cite{amr}.
-In~\cite{es} special examples of level $\ell=2$ quotients were studied and realized as endomorphism algebras of some $\boldsymbol{\cal{O}}^{\fp}(\soo{2n})$-tilting module $\Delta^{\fp}(\underline{\delta})\otimes V\in\boldsymbol{\cal{O}}^{\fp}(\soo{2n})$ where $V$ is the vector representation of $\soo{2n}$, $\underline{\delta}=\frac{\delta}{2}\sum_{i=1}^n\epsilon_i$ and $\fp$ is a maximal parabolic subalgebra of type $A$ (see~\cite[Theorem~B]{es}).
+If $\fg$ is of another classical type, then the role of the (cyclotomic quotients of the) degenerate affine Hecke algebra is played by (cyclotomic quotients of) degenerate BMW algebras or so-called (cyclotomic quotients of) $\VW$-algebras (also called Nazarov--Wenzl algebras).
+These are still poorly understood and technically quite involved, see \cite{amr}.
+In \cite{es} special examples of level $\ell=2$ quotients were studied and realized as endomorphism algebras of some $\boldsymbol{\cal{O}}^{\fp}(\soo{2n})$-tilting module $\Delta^{\fp}(\underline{\delta})\otimes V\in\boldsymbol{\cal{O}}^{\fp}(\soo{2n})$ where $V$ is the vector representation of $\soo{2n}$, $\underline{\delta}=\frac{\delta}{2}\sum_{i=1}^n\epsilon_i$ and $\fp$ is a maximal parabolic subalgebra of type $A$ (Theorem B loc. cit.).
 Hence, our theorem implies cellularity of these algebras.
 Soergel's theorem is therefore just a shadow of a rich world of endomorphism algebras whose cellularity can be obtained from our approach.